-Course Fees
+8. Course Fees

 The course fee for the whole year includes the annual computer fee, library fee and student body fee, as well as tuition fees and book allowances for each course taken.
+For private or outside students, fees must be paid to the Finance office on the first day of class.

-Contact detail for WFDP is listed on the inside cover of this Handbook
+Contact detail for WFDP is listed on the inside cover of this Handbook.